Kiog-Aser/basicblog/posts/dopaminefreebrowser.md

 ## 1. Adding redirects.

 The first thing I did was adding redirects.
 I basically thought of possibly distracting sites and added a redirect to instantly redirect them to web page I built to remind me to stay productive.
 I used a chrome extension for this that’s free and available for everyone and (almost) every browser.
-To make it even easier for you, I will give you the link to the extension, and I simple file you just need to import to get all of my redirects instantly.
+To make it even easier for you, I will give you the link to the extension, and a simple file you just need to import to get all of my redirects instantly.
 This step might just be the most powerful one.

 ## 2. Going for a minimalistic theme.